Frequently Asked Questions

 Read more

-The education at the Danish folk high schools is non-formal and does generally not qualify for higher education.
-The schools offer learning opportunities in almost any subject such as history, arts, music, sports, philosophy, theatre, photography etc. The schools decide individually on the content of the courses and there are no tests or exams at the end of the term.
+Education at Danish folk high schools is non-formal and does not directly qualify you for higher education.
+The schools offer courses in a wide range of subjects such as history, arts, music, sports, theatre, and photography.
+There are no exams or tests, and each school decides its own curriculum.

 Any person staying in Denmark, regardless of nationality, is entitled to free emergency hospital treatment.
 However, depending on your country of origin, there are different rules regarding health insurance during your stay in Denmark.